-The Plan takes forward the ambitions for the City Centre that we set out in the City Centre Vision earlier this year.
-I’m excited about how the Plan can help us to drive forward the changes we need in the City Centre and wider Central Area.
+The Plan takes forward the ambitions for the City Centre that we set out in the City Centre Vision in 2022.
 It includes proposals for a series of vibrant new neighbourhoods providing homes, new public spaces and local services and facilities.
-We will work with Sheffielders, landowners, developers and other partners to deliver those new neighbourhoods over the coming years.
-These new communities will have clear identities, will offer a variety of places and experiences for the people of Sheffield, will be designed to be inclusive and play a significant role in sustaining existing and future businesses across the central area.
+We will work with the people of Sheffield, landowners, developers and other partners to deliver those new neighbourhoods over the coming years.
+These new city centre neighbourhoods will have clear identities, offering a variety of places and experiences.
+They will be designed to be inclusive and play a significant role in sustaining existing and future businesses across the central area.

 The Plan will play a vital role in helping us to drive up the overall quality of new developments.
 Amongst other things, it sets improved space standards for new homes, will deliver more accessible and adaptable housing and requires new development to cut carbon emissions, supporting the council’s clear objective to be net zero carbon by 2030.

 By allocating land for development, the new Plan will enable the Council, utility companies and other service providers to plan new infrastructure more effectively.
 This includes the provision of new education and health facilities, as well as other vitally important improvements to public transport.
-Indeed, transport infrastructure is crucial to delivering the new development proposed in the Plan, with many of the policies designed to support the creation of ’20-minute neighbourhoods’, where everyday needs can be met within a short walk or cycle ride.
-A shift away from private car journeys towards more sustainable ways of travelling will be essential, not only to cut carbon emissions, but also to create calm, people friendly neighbourhoods and reduce congestion.
+Indeed, better transport infrastructure is crucial to delivering the new development proposed in the Plan, with many of the policies designed to support the creation of neighbourhoods where everyday needs can be met within a short walk or cycle ride, without always needing to use a car.
+A shift to more sustainable ways of travelling will be essential, not only to cut carbon emissions, but also to create safer, people friendly neighbourhoods and reduce congestion.
 But we cannot do this alone, we need significantly more support from government to deliver a public transport fit for Sheffield.

-Notwithstanding the current poor performance of public transport this should not limit our ambition, or detract away from the connectivity we are striving for.
-We have developed a Sheffield Plan that is for the here-and-now but also the future - playing a significant role in creating a truly sustainable city.
-Without an up-to-date Local Plan there will always be conflict between short term economic goals and longer term environmental and social impacts.
-The Local Plan and planning decisions provide an important tool to honestly, properly, fairly and publicly, mediate between these competing objectives.
+We have developed an ambitious Sheffield Plan that is for today but also the future - playing a significant role in creating a truly sustainable city.

-I am determined for Sheffield to be a city where no one is held back, excluded, shut out or made to feel that they don’t matter, so everybody is respected and able to get on in life, with security at work and at home, decently paid for the work they do and able to live their lives to the full.

-You’ll see that Sheffield’s vision for tackling inequalities, and providing secure, respected and connected neighbourhoods are front and centre of this plan.
-So too is our climate responsibility which underpins this entire document.
-We are determined to secure the right housing, infrastructure and support for all our residents, so they can live their lives fully, independently, securely and with dignity.
-These requirements are not optional or extras – they are at the heart of our communities and the city we will build together.
+The new Plan sets out how we will provide new homes, new jobs and new opportunities to help us realise our potential and become a more sustainable city.
+The right housing, jobs and infrastructure will help to achieve that while also helping to tackle profound inequalities in our city and tackle the climate emergency.
+The Plan sets out how we will do that and ensure that Sheffield becomes an even better city to live and work in.

-Councillor Terry Fox
+Councillor Tom Hunt

 Leader, Sheffield City Council